youngkiu/nestjs-graphql-components/packages/gql-exception-filter/README.md

   A <a href="https://github.com/nestjs/nest">Nest</a> http exception filter.
 </p>

-# NestJS Http Exception Filter
+# NestJS GraphQL Exception Filter

 A simple NestJS Http [Exception Filter](https://docs.nestjs.com/exception-filters) logging the HTTP response and formatting errors returned by the API.